JoshDSommer/nativescript-vue-typescript-seed/README.md

-# nativescript-vue-typescript-seed
+# NativeScript + Vue + Typescript
-### NativeScript + TypeScript + Vue POC
+## nativescript-vue-typescript-seed

-My attempt to take the project that is created when using the nativescript-vue-template(`tns create my-app --template nativescript-vue-template`) and updated it to use typescript.
+This project is so anyone can get started using NativeScript and Vue with Typscript.
+It is created when using the nativescript-vue-template(`tns create my-app --template nativescript-vue-template`) and updated it to use typescript.
+To create typings for nativescript-vue, vue.js was added.

 ### Workflow:

-* clone this repo, from the command line,`git clone git@github.com:TheOriginalJosh/nativescript-vue-typescript-seed.git`.
+* clone this repo, from the command line,`git clone git@github.com:TheOriginalJosh/nativescript-vue-typescript-seed.git myAppName`.
-* then `cd nativescript-vue-typescript-seed`
+* then `cd myAppName`
 * then run `npm install`
 * from this point on, run NativeScript CLI commands as normal `tns run android`, `tns run ios`, etc.